MaxixSVK/discord-bot-web-template/README.md

 # Discord bot web template
-Responsive website for your Discord bot that looks good on all devices Please note that this website is still under development
+Responsive website for your Discord bot that looks good on all devices

 ## Main page